tdunnington/s3cp/README.md

 # How to use s3cp

 ### Step 1 - Install s3cp
-You can download the executable from the homepage, or you can get the sources and compile.
-The executable is statically linked (as all Go programs are), so you can download the executable and run it without installing Go.
+You can [download the binaries in a single zipfile](https://github.com/tdunnington/s3cp/releases/download/v0.2-beta/s3cp-0.2.zip), or you can compile from source.
+There is no installer required; just extract the s3cp executable for your platform from the zip file:
+* For 64-bit linux, extract linux/amd64/s3cp
+* For 64-bit windows (7 or 8), extract windows/amd64/s3cp.exe
+* For 64-bit OSX, extract osx/amd64/s3cp

+Put the executable in a suitable location ($HOME/bin, c:\bin, /usr/local/bin, etc), add the directory to your PATH, and run it.

 If you intend to compile, you'll need to install the Go language (for more information about installing Go on your platform, visit the [Go homepage](http://golang.org))